Skip to content

 Looking forward to 2024-26 and changes to Estonian taxes

 This year, the Estonian Government announced amendments to Estonian tax law.
 The changes will come into force between 2024 and 2025.
-The adopted amendments mostly concern increase of tax rates and elimination of some exemptions.
+The adopted amendments concern increased tax rates and elimination of some exemptions.
 Generally speaking, the overall tax system in Estonia will remain simple and transparent.

 The main changes affecting e-resident businesses are listed below.
 To help prepare e-residents for these changes and their implications for your businesses, we will be providing more information on their specifics in the coming months.